jb0072/yubikeyedup/README.rst

 code reviews nearly impossible, there is no protection against SQL injection, etc.

-This fork was given a new name to make it easy for people to differentiate from the original project.
+The original fork was given a new name to make it easy for people to differentiate from the original project.